Eurovision Young Dancers: History

 In the entire history of the event, only three contests (2007, 2009 and 2019) have never occurred.
 Eurovision Young Dancers 2007 would have taken place at the Palais de Beaulieu in Lausanne, Switzerland on 4 February 2007 in collaboration with the Prix de Lausanne, a similar event organised by Swiss broadcaster SRG SSR idée suisse that is held annually at the same venue.
 The decision to cancel the contest was mutually agreed between the host broadcaster and the EBU.
 The following contest was due to be held on 19 June 2009 at the Dance House in Oslo, however was eventually cancelled due to a lack of interest from broadcasters, who were then subject to severe budget restrictions as a result of the 2008 financial crisis.
 In contrast to previous editions, the contest would have focused on modern dance styles.
 Norway and Romania were the only countries to have confirmed their intention to participate; the latter had intended to organise a national selection in Bucharest to choose its entrant.
 The contest would eventually be held again in 2011 when the format was revived as a prime time show.

 On 23 January 2017, the EBU announced that Maltese broadcaster Public Broadcasting Services (PBS), who agreed to host the event in July 2015, had been forced to cancel their staging of the competition.
 The EBU also stated it was looking for another host broadcaster but should one not be found in time the competition would not take place this year and is expected to return in 2019.
 On 18 May 2017, Czech broadcaster Česká televize (ČT) confirmed that they would host the contest for a second time.

 On 20 December 2018, the contest was cancelled due to the absence of a broadcaster willing to host the competition.
 As of that time, Malta and Poland were the only eligible countries to have confirmed their intention to participate in the contest.
-In October 2020, the EBU ruled out bringing the contest back until further notice.
+In October 2020, the EBU ruled out bringing the contest back until further notice; this was reaffirmed in January 2026.